melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 <!--chapter:end:00bibliography.Rmd-->

 ---
-title: The status of Vermilion Rockfish (_Sebastes miniatus_) and Sunset Rockfish (_Sebastes crocotulus_) in U.S. waters off the coast of California north of Pt.
+title: DRAFT The status of Vermilion Rockfish (_Sebastes miniatus_) and Sunset Rockfish (_Sebastes crocotulus_) in U.S. waters off the coast of California north of Pt.
 Conception in 2021
 ---

 <!--chapter:end:00titlenorth.Rmd-->